dhicks/orus/paper/oru_paper.md

          &= \log_2 N
 \end{align*}

 Now suppose we are given a term $t$ drawn from the token distribution of the selected author.
-Because the uniform distribution has maximal entropy, the conditional author distribution given the term, $p(author_j | term_t)$, has a lower entropy $H_t \leq H$.
+Because the uniform distribution has maximal entropy, the conditional author distribution given the term, $p(author_j | term_t)$, has a lower entropy $H_t \leq \log_2 N$.
 Let $\Delta H_t = \log_2 N - H_t$.   $\Delta H_t$ measures the information about the identity of the author gained when we are given the term $t$.
 Insofar as we are given a high-information term, we can dramatically narrow down the range of possible authors.
 Terms have higher information insofar as they are specific to a smaller group of authors.

 However, typically the most high-information terms will be unique to a single author, such as typos or idiosyncratic terms.
-To account for this, I also calculate the order-of-magnitude of the overall occurrence of a term, $log_10 n_t$.
-I then take the product $log_10 n_t \Delta H_t$, which I represent in the code as `ndH`, and select the top terms according to this $log_10 n_t \Delta H_t$ statistic.
+To account for this, I also calculate the order-of-magnitude of the overall occurrence of a term, $\log_{10} n_t$.
+I then take the product $\log_{10} n_t \Delta H_t$, which I represent in the code as `ndH`, and select the top terms according to this $\log_{10} n_t \Delta H_t$ statistic.
 Table \ref{tab:vocab} shows the top 50 terms selected for the analysis vocabulary.
 As the term list suggests, this statistic is effective at identifying terms that are clearly distinctive (in this case, to different disciplines and research fields), meaningful, and occur frequently.

 \input{../data/09_vocab.tex}